Free Church of Scotland (1843–1900): Theology

 Exegesis.
-The Free Church also set up Christ's College in Aberdeen in 1856 and Trinity College in Glagow followed later.
+The Free Church also set up Christ's College in Aberdeen in 1856 and Trinity College in Glasgow followed later.
 The first generation of teachers were enthusiastic proponents of Westminster Calvinism.

 For example, David Welsh was an early professor.
 James Buchanan followed Thomas Chalmers as professor of Systematic Theology when he died in 1847.
 James Bannerman was appointed to the chair of Apologetics and Pastoral Theology and his The Church of Christ volumes 1 and 2 were widely read.
 William Cunningham was one of the early Church History professors.
 John "Rabbi" Duncan was an early professor of Hebrew.
 Other chairs were added such as the Missionary Chair of Duff.

 This position was subsequently abandoned, as theologians such as A. B. Bruce, Marcus Dods and George Adam Smith began to teach a more liberal understanding of the faith.
 'Believing criticism' of the Bible was a central approach taught by such as William Robertson Smith and he was dismissed from his chair by the Assembly in 1881.
 Attempts were made between 1890 and 1895 to bring many of these professors to the bar of the Assembly on charges of heresy, but these moves failed, with only minor warnings being issued.

 In 1892 the Free Church, following the example of the United Presbyterian Church and the Church of Scotland, and with union with those denominations as the goal, passed a Declaratory Act relaxing the standard of subscription to the confession.
 This had the result that a small number of congregations and even fewer ministers, mostly in the Highlands, severed their connection with the church and formed the Free Presbyterian Church of Scotland.
 Others with similar theological views waited for imminent union but chose to continue with the Free Church.